rurban/smhasher/parallel_hashmap/README.md

 - the additional peak memory usage (when resizing) corresponds the the old bucket array (half the size of the new one, hence the 0.5), which contains the values to be copied to the new bucket array, and which is freed when the values have been copied.
 - the *parallel* hashmaps, when created with a template parameter N=4, create 16 submaps.
 When the hash values are well distributed, and in single threaded mode, only one of these 16 submaps resizes at any given time, hence the factor `0.03` roughly equal to `0.5 / 16`

-## Iterator invalidation
+## Iterator invalidation for hash containers

-The rules are the same as for std::unordered_map, and are valid for all the phmap containers:
+The rules are the same as for `std::unordered_map`, and are valid for all the phmap hash containers:

 |    Operations	                            | Invalidated                |